TreeMama/iSeaTree-React-Prototype/README.md

 and choose a build instance.
 New testflight builds are not automatically released to public testers; you'll have to do this manually after approval.
-Provide a support email address (someone who will receive emails specifically sent from a Testflight tester), and a privacy policy URL.
+Provide a support email address (someone who will receive emails specifically sent from the Testflight testers), and a privacy policy URL.

 To submit an uploaded build for App Store review, verify the app description, keywords, categories, support URL, marketing URL, and screenshots.
 Optionally, supply app preview videos (you can capture these on device).
-You can't change any of these after release.
-Updating them requires a new version.
+You can't change any of these after public release (but you _can_ update them during the TestFlight beta cycle).
+Updating them after public release requires a new version.
 The "promotional text" field can be modified without a new release.
 Click "Submit for review" and follow the prompts.
 When asked if the app uses the IDFA advertising identifier, the answer is Yes,